jhamberg/fi-corona-bot/README.md

 Here are the supported commands:
 ```
-/today - show cases today
+today - show cases today
-/status - show a summary
+status - show a summary
-/notify - setup notifications
+notify - setup notifications
-/about - show about
+about - show about
-/help - show this text
+help - show this text
 ```

 To run this project, you need a Telegram or a Discord API token.